- Last updated:

 Council will also be undertaking the development of Our Resilient Coast.
-Our Future in accordance with the minimum standards and guidelines provided through the QCoast2100 Program.
+Our Future in accordance with the standards and guidelines provided through the QCoast2100 Program.
 These standards and other information relevant to coastal councils seeking to develop a coastal hazard adaptation strategy can be found at QCoast2100 Coastal Hazard Adaptation Program.

 Less technical information and guidance on changing coastal hazards and coastal hazard adaptation can be accessed via the Coast Adapt Tool which has been created by the National Climate Change Adaptation Research Facility.